ACanato/esx_comprarempresas/README.md

 - The owner can access the Company Menu to withdraw accumulated funds from the safe.

 ### 🏬 Companies Available
-- Added purchasable companies scattered across the map.
+- Purchasable companies scattered across the map.
 (Store, Coffee, Dealership)

 ### 🌐 Multiple Language Support
-- The script now supports Portuguese, English, Spanish, and French.
+- The script supports Portuguese, English, Spanish, and French.

 ---